joc766/NodeExpenses/README.md

 - Response:
   - `200 OK` on success
   - `404 Not Found` if the due with the given ID doesn't exist

-Please note that the above documentation assumes the usage of Express.js router and asynchronous functions for handling the endpoints.